 Harvested acreage decreased in all regions of the Cotton Belt except the Southwest where it increased so much that it surpassed both the 1996 and five-year averages (Table 3).
 Decreasing planted acreage appears to be an unsettling trend for both the West and Mid-South.
-Whereas bad weather largely accounted for the decrease in harvested acreage in the Southeast, timely rainfall and good weather caused the large increase in the Southwest where extensive acreages rely entirely on rain to supply water to cotton crops.
+Whereas bad weather largely accounted for the decrease in harvested acreage in the Southeast. timely rainfall and good weather caused the large increase in the Southwest where extensive acreages rely entirely on rain to supply water to cotton crops.

 Changes in acreage by state are shown in Figure 4.
-Beltwide, 1997 acreage increased 1% over the five-year average.
+Beltwide, 1997 acreage increased 1% over the fiveyear average.
 Strong growth in cotton's harvested acres is reflected in the Southeast (except for Alabama) and in New Mexico and Texas in the Southwest.
 California accounted for most of the drop in acreage in the West.
 Acreage in Louisiana and Mississippi decreased the most of the Mid-South states.
+Table 3.
+Harvested acreages of U.S. upland cotton - '97, '96, and over the last five years (5 year).